NidhiKaura/nk-wordpress-plugins/nk-initial-settings/README.md

 # 🔌 NK Initial Settings – WordPress Plugin

-A lightweight and essential plugin to preconfigure your WordPress site with initial settings like permalinks, default cleanup, homepage creation, and menu setup — all in one click — developed by **Nidhi Kaura** at [WebSolutions4You](https://websolutions4you.in).
+A lightweight and essential plugin to preconfigure your WordPress site with initial settings like permalinks, default cleanup, homepage creation, and menu setup — all in one click.

+Developed by **Nidhi Kaura** at [WebSolutions4You](https://websolutions4you.in).

 ---